busyboxs/I-Love-Cpp/README.md

 * [json](https://github.com/taocpp/json): taoJSON is a C++ header-only JSON library that provides a generic Value Class, uses Type Traits to interoperate with C++ types, uses an Events Interface to convert from and to JSON, JAXN, CBOR, MsgPack and UBJSON, and much more...
 * [simdjson](https://github.com/simdjson/simdjson): Parsing gigabytes of JSON per second : used by Facebook/Meta Velox, the Node.js runtime, ClickHouse, WatermelonDB, Apache Doris, Milvus, StarRocks

+### Qt

+* [QCustomPlot](https://www.qcustomplot.com/index.php/introduction): QCustomPlot is a Qt C++ widget for plotting and data visualization.
+It has no further dependencies and is well documented.
+This plotting library focuses on making good looking, publication quality 2D plots, graphs and charts, as well as offering high performance for realtime visualization applications.

 ### Others

 * [cppitertools](https://github.com/ryanhaining/cppitertools): Implementation of python itertools and builtin iteration functions for C++17